happycube/ld-decode/README.md

 *gen_chroma_vid.sh automatically detects PAL/NTSC based on the .JSON, although legacy scripts still exist*

-To generate .mkv files viewable in most media players, simply use the gen_chroma_vid.sh scripts below.
+To generate .mkv files viewable in most media players, simply use the `gen_chroma_vid.sh` script below.

 ### Export your TBC files to a video file with the following basic command